9001/asm/README.md

 # compatibility

 should work on most BIOS and UEFI boxes with a few exceptions;

 1. BIOS boxes too ancient and buggy, requiring a proper hybrid-iso
+  * **workaround:** use `-oi` to create a read-only hybrid iso

 2. UEFI-only boxes which refuse to boot from MBR

-for case 2 you could modify the fdisk/sfdisk invocation to build a GPT-formatted flashdrive instead of MBR, killing BIOS support
+  * **workaround:** modify the fdisk/sfdisk invocation to build a GPT-formatted flashdrive instead of MBR, killing BIOS support

 # notes